Last updated on August 2nd, 2023 at 08:13 pm

-Plenty of smoothies for gut health and weight loss are specifically designed for people with this condition.
+Plenty of gut health and weight loss smoothies are designed for people with this condition.
 These shakes are packed with essential vitamins and minerals and are often lower in sugar and calories.
 Some even contain probiotics and omega-3 fatty acids to help support your digestive health.

 - Banana Shake(1 cup low-fat milk, 1 cup yogurt, ripe banana, and ice.)

 - Berry-Spinach Shake (Fresh or frozen mixed berries like strawberries, raspberries, blueberries, blackberries, bananas, spinach, and water or coconut milk for desired consistency.)

 - Berry, Banana, and Mango Shake (Unsweetened coconut milk, frozen berries, strawberries, mango, and banana.)